 First and foremost: Product Owner Proxy is not a Product Owner!

-It’s still your responsibility, as a Product Owner, to define the Stories and set priorities.
+As a product owner, you write user stories and define priorities.
 You are still the decision-maker.
 And it is your job to introduce a PO Proxy to your business domain.

-• facilitate the communication between the team and a Product Owner (e.g., when the PO is not available due to other responsibilities or such trivial things as time zone differences);
+- facilitate the communication between the team and a Product Owner (e.g., when the PO is not available due to other commitments or such trivial things as time zone differences);

-Now, you know what a Proxy Product Owner is needed for.
+Now, you know what proxy product owners are needed for.
 What’s the direct output of this work for you as a Product Owner?
 Easier decision-making, better control of the project timeline, and not wasting time on developing the wrong features or functionalities.
 Let’s assume that we’re talking about a standard 2-weeks-long sprint involving three developers and a scrum master.
 In this case, we’re talking about (not) wasting 15-20K USD.

-How much does it cost to have a Product Owner Proxy in a project?
+How much does it cost to have a Proxy PO in a project?

-Depending on your needs, you will probably need a Proxy Product Owner only as a part-time role (after all, it’s a support, not a real Product Owner), which will generate an additional cost of:
+Depending on your needs, you will probably need a proxy PO only as a part-time role (after all, it’s a support, not a “real” Product Owner), which will generate an additional cost of:

 Remember, though, that the average budget overrun caused by inefficient requirements management can reach from 25% up to 50% of an estimated project’s cost (source).
 In the most optimistic scenario, it means spending an additional sum of approximately 60,000 USD for a typical 6-months-long project involving three software engineers and a scrum master.